 '''

-println("This is executed immediately")

-}

 suspend fun stallForTime() {

 withContext(Dispatchers.Default) {

 delay(2000L)

 }

 }

 '''

 GlobalScope is a CoroutineScope.
 Then, launch() creates another CoroutineScope. withContext() creates yet another CoroutineScope.
-These are all nested, to support "structured concurrency", as we will examine in an upcoming chapter.
+These are all nested, to support "structured concurrency".

 coroutineScope()

 withContext() usually is used to change the dispatcher, to have some code execute on some other thread pool.